 On June 19, 2019, our stockholders approved, and we adopted the Processa Pharmaceuticals Inc. 2019 Omnibus Equity Incentive Plan (the "2019 Plan").
 The 2019 Plan allows us, under the direction of our Board of Directors or a committee thereof, to make grants of stock options, restricted and unrestricted stock and other stock-based awards to employees, including our executive officers, consultants and directors.
 The 2019 Plan provides for the aggregate issuance of 6,000,000 shares of our common stock.
-At June 30, 2023, we had 931,692 shares available for future grants.
+At September 30, 2023, we had 467,735 shares available for future grants under the 2019 Plan.